REAL ESTATE AGENT COSTS & WHERE TO FIND THE BEST

 REAL ESTATE AGENCY RESPONSIBILITIES

-2. Company principals, branch managers or any agent licensee in a position of supervision or management are required to:
+2. Company principals, branch managers or any real estate agent licensee in a position of supervision or management are required to:

 - Provide adequate supervision and training for recently qualified licensees.